Vomet/Parts-Ordering-Automator/README.md

 `F3`: Clicks "Shipping Info" tab and selects dropdown

-`F4`:
-  1. Completes "Payment Info" tab
+`F4`: Completes "Payment Info" tab, "Invoice Order", "Ship Order", Clicks "Mark as Complete"

-  2. Completes "Invoice Order", "Ship Order", "Mark as Complete", and presses `F1` (clicks "New Order" button)
+`F5`: Selects "Allow" for email prompt, exits ticket, and presses `F1` (clicks "New Order" button)

-`F5`: Stops program (by refreshing script)
+`F6`: Stops program (by refreshing script)

 ## Potential Issues
-It is recommended to press each function key in sequential order (`F1`, `F2`, `F3`, `F4`).
+It is recommended to press each function key in sequential order (`F1`, `F2`, `F3`, `F4`, `F5`).
 Pressing keys out of order may result in errors.

-Occasionally, the mouse may click off the ticket window.
-If it does, it will then close that ticket window.
-Reopen that ticket window and continue from there.
+The mouse may click off the ticket window, close that ticket window, and open up the first ticket in the list.
+If so, reopen that ticket window and continue from there.
 You may still use the script.

+The program may also accidentally close the Access database.
+If so, reopen the database.